omeka/classic-enduser/docs/Plugins/LocalContexts.md

 ### Enable images in HTML elements

-In order for Local Contexts thumbnail images to consistently appear in item metadata, users will need to add `img` to the "Allowed HTML Elements" list, and `img.src` to the "Allowed HTML Attributes" list in the Omeka Classic installation security settings.
+In order for Local Contexts thumbnail images to consistently appear in item metadata, a site administrator will need to add `img` to the "Allowed HTML Elements" list, and `img.src` to the "Allowed HTML Attributes" list in the Omeka Classic installation security settings.
 These settings only apply if HTML filtering is turned on for your site.

 ![Image](../doc_files/plugin_images/LocalContexts_filter.png)